How are we different?

 - We have a proven business development model that works.
 Our CFOs do not have to “find their own work.”
 We work together to help each CFO develop a client base as part of a total team effort.

-- We have at least two people involved with every one of our clients: the CFO and the Area Director.
+- We have at least two people involved with every one of our clients: the CFO and the Area President.
 This is a real plus to our CFOs and to our clients.

 - With over 40 full-time, permanent members of our team, FocusCFO is by far the largest CFO services provider in Ohio and perhaps in the entire Midwest.
 We have been operating in Ohio since 2001.